MicrosoftDocs/windows-dev-docs/windows-apps-src/design/devices/index.md

 ---
 Description: Getting to know the devices that support Universal Windows Platform (UWP) apps will help you offer the best user experience for each form factor.
-title: Device primer for Universal Windows Platform (UWP) apps ms.assetid: 7665044E-F007-495D-8D56-CE7C2361CDC4
+title: UI considerations for UWP devices ms.assetid: 7665044E-F007-495D-8D56-CE7C2361CDC4
 label: Device primer
 template: detail.hbs